Pattada

 Pattada (Sardinian: Patàda, Pathàda) is a comune (municipality) in the Metropolitan City of Sassari in the Italian region of Sardinia, located about 150 km north of Cagliari and about 50 km southeast of Sassari.

 Pattada is known for the production of Sardinian knives, called resolzas.
 There are numerous knife shops where local artisans produce these blades by hand.
 The resolza is a folding blade pocket knife.
 Other knives include fixed blade types used by shepherds.
-Most knives built in Pattada have handles made of ram horn.
+Most knives built in Pattada have handles made of ram or mouflon horn.